GerFerD/GerFerD/README.md

 I'm an Aspiring Data Analyst Living in Japan.
 </h1>

 I have been playing around with Python for a while and recently realized how fun and interesting data analytics is for me.
+Please take a look at my portfolio.

 #### Contact:
 If you have any questions or suggestions, please feel free to send me an email!